rr-wfm/MSBuild.Sdk.SqlProj/docs/docs/static-code-analysis.md

 > [!NOTE]
 > The target framework must be set to `net8.0` or `net10.0` when using additional NuGet-based rules.

-A xml file with the analysis results is created in the output folder.
+An XML file with the analysis results is created in the output folder.

 The optional `CodeAnalysisRules` property allows you to disable individual rules or groups of rules for the entire project.